Hatya-mouse/kasl-core/docs/USER_DOC.md

 ## No Semicolons
 AudioShader doesn't use semicolons.
 Instead, it uses line breaks to separate statements, which contributes to keep the code cleaner.

+## No Recursions
+Recursions are not allowed in AudioShader.

 ## Input Declaration
 In AudioShader, you can easily define input variables using `input` keyword.
 Let's see:
 ```AudioShader